Jpython-coder/Jpython-coder/README.md

 - 💞️ I’m looking to collaborate on website and software development
 - 📫 How to reach me: dm me for it, snap (jamesmeaney2024), or email (james.meaney2015@gmail.com, guitaristshit@gmail.com, darthvadar123.a@gmail.com)
 - 😄 Pronouns: he/they
-- ⚡ Fun fact: i am defenitly not 3 ferrets in a trench coat👀
+- ⚡ Fun fact: I am definitely not 3 ferrets in a trench coat👀

 <!---
 Jpython-coder/Jpython-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.